stmilne/icds_docs/docs/handling-data/file-storage.md

 ## Quotas

-home, work, group, and scratch directories are subject to limits, both on the total filespace and on the total number of inodes.
+home, work, group, and scratch directories are subject to limits, both on the amount of storage space and on the number of inodes.
 Inodes are data structures that store most of the essential information about a file or directory.
 Files, directories, and symlinks all count towards inode limits.